gr0uch/simulacra/README.md

 ## Synopsis

-Simulacra.js returns a DOM Node that updates when its state object changes.
-Its entire API surface area is a single function, and it does not introduce any new syntax or a template language.
+Simulacra.js returns a DOM Node that updates when an object changes.
+Its API is a single function, and it does not introduce any new syntax or a template language.
+It recursively adds metaprogramming features to vanilla data structures to work.

 It is a fairly [low cost](#benchmarks) abstraction, though it may not be quite as fast as hand-optimized code.
-What this library emphasizes is making the naïve approach of mutating objects to update state as performant and opaque as possible.

 The approximate size of this library is ~5 KB (minified and gzipped).

 ## Usage